Virginia Freedom of Information Act

-You may also contact him with questions you have concerning requesting records from the Department.
+You may also contact the FOIA officer with questions you have concerning requesting records from the Department.
 In addition, the Freedom of Information Advisory Council is available to answer questions about FOIA.
-The Council may be contacted by email at firstname.lastname@example.org, or by phone at (804) 225-3056 or 1-866-448-4100.
+The Council may be contacted by email at firstname.lastname@example.org, or by phone at 804.225.3056 or 866.448.4100.

 - The Department must respond to your request within five working days of receiving it.
 "Day one" is considered the day after your request is received.
 The five-day period does not include weekends or holidays.

 - The reason behind your request for public records from the Department is irrelevant, and you do not have to state why you want the records before we respond to your request.
 FOIA does, however, allow the Department to ask you to provide your name and legal address.